-These veins are located close to the surface of the skin and look like spider webs, hence the name.
+Spider veins present close to the surface of the skin and can resemble spider webs – thus the name.
 They are generally located on the legs and face and can be purple, red or blue.

-The most common treatment choice for spider veins is called sclerotherapy.
-This treatment consists of several microinjections of an FDA-approved solution into the spider veins, effectively sealing them off and preventing blood from flowing into the malformed vein.
-The blood naturally reroutes to healthy veins and over time, the spider veins begin to disappear and are eventually reabsorbed into the body.
+The most common treatment is sclerotherapy, which consists of several microinjections of an FDA-approved solution straight into the spider vein.
+This seals off the vein and prevents blood flow to the malformation, rerouting blood to healthy veins.
+Over time the spider vein disappears and is reabsorbed into the body.

-For more information on spider veins, our vascular clinic or to schedule an appointment with any of our physicians, contact us or please contact 678-207-4000.
+For more information on spider veins, our vascular clinic or to schedule an appointment with any of our physicians or advanced practice providers, please contact us at 678-207-4000.